Employment Relations and Safety

-Acted in proceedings brought in the Fair Work Commission (FWC) by a train driver, whose employment was terminated after he was convicted of driving a car with a high range Prescribed Content of Alcohol (PCA), on a day when he was not rostered to work.
+Acting in proceedings brought in the Fair Work Commission (FWC) by a train driver, whose employment was terminated after he was convicted of driving a car with a high range Prescribed Content of Alcohol (PCA), on a day when he was not rostered to work.
 The decision was upheld on appeal and is now a leading authority on out of hours conduct.

-We represented a Sunshine Coast based manufacturing company to defend an industrial manslaughter charge under the Work Health and Safety Act 2011 (Qld).
+Representing a Sunshine Coast based manufacturing company to defend an industrial manslaughter charge under the Work Health and Safety Act 2011 (Qld).
 The charge alleged the company was negligent and caused the death of an employee, carrying a maximum penalty of $10,000,000.
 Our submissions to the regulator resulted in the company pleading guilty to a Category 2 offence, a fine of $250,000, with no conviction recorded.

 Brisbane City Council

-Advised Council regarding bargaining and the arbitration of its certified agreement.
+Advising Council regarding bargaining and the arbitration of its certified agreement.

-Conducted a review of Council’s absenteeism management, which involved stakeholder interviews and an audit of industrial instruments, policies and internal practices relevant to personal leave, ill and injured employees and legislative entitlements.
+Conducted a review of Council’s absenteeism management, which involved stakeholder interviews and an audit of industrial instruments, policies, and internal practices relevant to personal leave, ill and injured employees, and legislative entitlements.